ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 LPD.forest <- filter(LPD_long2, biome == "Temperate broadleaf and mixed forests" |
                                       biome == "Temperate coniferous forests")
 ```

+Before running models, it's a good idea to visualise our data to explore what kind of distribution we are working with.

+The `gg` in `ggplot2` stands for grammar of graphics.
+Writing the code for your graph is like constructing a sentence made up of different parts that logically follow from one another.
+In a data visualisation context, the different elements of the code represent layers - first you make an empty plot, then you add a layer with your data points, then your measure of uncertainty, the axis labels and so on.

+<b> When using `ggplot2`, you usually start your code with `ggplot(your_data, aes(x = independent_variable, y = dependent_variable))`, then you add the type of plot you want to make using `+ geom_boxplot()`, `+ geom_histogram()`, etc. `aes` stands for aesthetics, hinting to the fact that using `ggplot2` you can make aesthetically pleasing graphs - there are many `ggplot2` functions to help you clearly communicate your results, and we will now go through some of them.</b>

+<b>when we want to change the colour, shape or fill of a variable based on another variable, e.g. colour-code by species, we include `colour = species` inside the `aes()` function.
+When we want to set a specific colour, shape or fill, e.g. `colour = "black"`, we put that outside of the `aes()` function.</b>

+We will see our custom theme `theme_LPD()` in action as well!

 ```r
 # Data visualisation ----